Kyome22/OpenMultitouchSupport/README.md

 # OpenMultitouchSupport

-This enables you easily to observe global multitouch events on the trackpad (Built-In only).
+This enables you easily to observe global multitouch events on the trackpad (only default device).
 I created this library to make MultitouchSupport.framework (Private Framework) easy to use.

 ## References